chris-kck/SmartAgro/docs/installation.rst

 Stable release
 --------------

-To install SmartAgro, run this command in your terminal:
+To install SmartAgro, run these command in your terminal:

 .. code-block:: console

+    $ sudo apt-install libgpiod2
     $ pip3 install smartagro

 This is the preferred method to install SmartAgro, as it will always install the most recent stable release.